discovery-unicamp/hiaac-m4-experiments/preliminary_analysis/datasets_preprocessing/generator/README.md

 ## Dataset Generation Process

 To generate the datasets, you can run the notebooks, which are in this directory.
 Notebooks whose file name starts with `1` must be run first, then the notebooks whose file name starts with `2`, and so on.
 Notebooks with the same initial number can be run in parallel, in any order.
-The `1` notebooks generate the `raw balanced` datasets, `standardized balanced` datasets and `unbalanced` datasets.
+The `1` notebooks generate the `raw balanced` datasets, `standardized balanced` datasets, and `unbalanced` datasets.
 The notebooks will generate the datasets in the `preliminary_analisys/datasets_preprocessing/data` directory.

 ## Standardization Process

-The standardization process, also called the standardization pipeline, comprises the execution of several steps (operations) per dataset.
+The standardization process also called the standardization pipeline, comprises the execution of several steps (operations) per dataset.
-Each dataset has its own standardization pipeline, as they are different from each other.
+Each dataset has its standardization pipeline, as they are different from each other.
 The operators are all defined in the `dataset_processor.py` file.
-The operators are defined as classes, and each class has a `__call__` method, which receives a pandas Dataframe and returns a pandas Dataframe.
+The operators are defined as classes, and each class has a `__call__` method, which receives a pandas dataframe and returns a pandas dataframe.
 The `__call__` method is the operator's implementation.

 ---